 - 1. List sterile resources used for interventional procedures. - 2.
 Describe the procedure for setting up a sterile interventional tray. - 3.
 List the sterile apparel to be worn during an interventional procedure. - 4.
 List the resources used to prepare the entry site. - 5.
 List the solutions required for an interventional procedure. - 6.
 List resources required for emergency situations. - 7.
 List the equipment required for radiation protection. - 8.
 List the equipment available as "safety" products for use on an interventional tray. - 9.
 Describe the physical characteristics, various dimensions, shapes and gauges of catheters, needles and guidewires. - 10.
 Describe several factors that affect flow rate. - 11.
 Describe the resources used in construction of catheters, guidewires, needles, thrombectomy catheters and vascular stents and drainage catheters. - 12.
 Describe the construction, function and application of angiography, atherectomy, balloon angioplasty, intravascular sonography, retrieval, occluding and infusing catheters. - 13.
-Describe the construction, function and application of regular fixed-core, movable-core, exchange, J-shaped, biliary, axillary, tip-deflecting, high-torque and open-ended, stiff-shaft and coated guidewires. - 14.
-Describe the function of dilators, introducer sheaths and stents (vascular and nonvascular). - 15.
+Describe the construction, function and application of regular fixed-core, movable-core, exchange, J-shaped, biliary, axillary, tip-deflecting, high-torque, open-ended, stiff-shaft and coated guidewires. - 14.
+Describe the function of dilators, introducer sheaths and stents (vascular and nonvascular) (covered and noncovered, stent grafts). - 15.
 Describe the uses of metal and plastic adaptors, torque devices, connectors, stopcocks and manifolds. - 16.
-Describe the types and construction of caval filters and implantable devices. - 17.
-Describe the advantages and disadvantages of reusable and disposable supplies. - 18.
-Describe the advantages and disadvantages of "safety" product supplies.
+Describe the importance of closed-system manifold connections. - 17.
+Describe the types and construction of caval filters and implantable devices. - 18.
+Describe the advantages and disadvantages of reusable and disposable supplies. - 19.
+Describe the advantages and disadvantages of "safety" product supplies. - 20.
+Describe the setup, use and safety precautions to perform CO2 angiography. - 21.
+Review the importance of "isolation cases" (clean and dirty person).